Going solo with EF Ultimate Break

 Jane: When I got to college, I knew it was time to travel.
 I found EF Ultimate Break, signed up for Australia & New Zealand on my own, and before I knew it I was heading Down Under!

-Gavyn: Right after I signed up, I went to the group that was specific to my trip.
-There was already like 35 people on there.
+Gavyn: Right after I signed up, the Trip Consultant for my trip emailed a link to our specific Facebook group.
+There was already like 35 people in there.
 I was the only one from Texas Tech, but there were a couple people from Austin.
+It was awesome to get to know the people in my group before the trip.

 Maria: We were on Facebook a lot before the trip.
-Especially for the Costa Rica trip I remember we were trying to plan out a couple things we wanted to do, some places we wanted to go.z
+Especially for the Costa Rica trip, I remember we were planning who wanted to do what during free time and less busy days—laying out a couple things we wanted to do, some places we wanted to go.

 Gavyn: It’s very easy to make new friends on the trip.
 As soon as I got into London, I went up to my hotel room, and my three roommates and I went down and grabbed a beer and just hung.
 Then the next night we all went out and just kind of hit it off with everybody.